Stress in Sales? Combat It With 10 Actionable Tips

 Sales automation tools like HubSpot, Salesforce, and Zapier can be your best friends.

-Additionally, a data vendor like Cognism or Lusha can help you create contact lists fast while ensuring you always call the correct person.
+- Additionally, use a data vendor like Cognism or Lusha to create accurate contact lists quickly.

 Cognism, in particular, offers unrestricted access to data, so you don’t need to worry about using up all your credits.